 4. Create a schedule

 Routines are vital for young minds because knowing what to expect gives them a pretense of control.
-If the child travels between home or has multiple caregivers or nannies, life can seem extremely chaotic and unpredictable.
+If the child travels between homes or has multiple caregivers or nannies, life can seem extremely chaotic and unpredictable.
 Thus, establishing a schedule for little champs as much as possible would be the best thing ever.
 However, having a routine also does not mean things cannot change.
 It is a default schedule to fall back on when no additional events or activities come up.

 5. Organize your finances.

 Yes!
 Money matters a lot for most of us and becomes even more stressful when we raise our kids on a single income.
 We know how critical it is for single parents to get a hold of their finances.
 Although money shouldn’t matter as much as time spent with your kids, what if we take a look the other way round?
 Organizing your finances is more about the intangible goal of reducing your family’s anxiety.
 The best way to kick start is to look at your existing debts and set specific goals to eliminate them.
 Create a budget, and take the time to learn about long-term investment options.
 Take small steps by making whatever payments you can afford towards your debts and gradually increasing the amount you are saving for your kids’ future.
-As your financial situation improves, you will feel less stressed, and your children will pick up on this.
-In the end, no matter how much money you make, having your finances organized will enhance your family’s overall well-being.
-So what are you waiting for?
-Let’s plan it up then!

 6. Set aside time for your kids.

 Between work, chores, school, and events, you will often fail to provide your kids time.
 But believe it or not, spending time together is the most important thing in the world that you can do for your junior.
 Quality time should be a part of your daily routine — if not daily, then definitely make it a weekly occurrence.
-Spending time together — whether talking or doing an activity — helps build your relationship and allows you both to relax.

 7. Take time for yourself.